 Picard has a postgraduate diploma in Fine Art from the Slade School of Art, Advanced Engineering Robotics from the University of Bristol and an MA in Animation from University of the Creative Arts.
 His research will investigate the possibility of modifying interactive entertainment to be more enjoyable to the user, based on their personality profile.
 Working in partnership with Sony, Picard will develop the research with a view to cultivating a broader user base, which will have both cultural and commercial implications for the industry as well as unlocking new modes for this form of technology.

 Laura Salisbury, Materials Science

-Salisbury’s research will explore user-led design solutions to the most common challenges faced by stroke survivors.
-She will investigate how dressing, a basic daily living requirement, can actively facilitate stroke rehabilitation through the presence of stimuli within and around the garment.
+Salisbury’s research explores user-led design solutions to the most common challenges faced by stroke survivors.
+It investigates how dressing, a basic daily living requirement, can actively facilitate stroke rehabilitation through the presence of stimuli within and around the garment.
 Salisbury has a BA in Fashion Design and Marketing and an MA in Pattern and Garment Technology from University of the Arts London.
 She is currently course leader at London College of Fashion, where she leads the Morningside Outreach Project, which works with local women to develop their skills in pattern cutting, fitting and garment construction to enable them to gain skilled employment.

 Claire Miller, Materials Science